 Wingspan: 40.5-46.1 in

-In the majority of Pennsylvania, Northern Goshawks are found year-round — though there are a few areas in the southern portion of the state where they’re only found in the winter.
-Like Sharp-shinned Hawks and Cooper’s Hawks, Northern Goshawks are also accipiters, and have rounded wings and long tails.
+Like Sharp-shinned Hawks and Cooper’s Hawks, American Goshawks are also accipiters, and have rounded wings and long tails.
 However, Northern Goshawks are much bigger than these other accipiters, and are in fact the largest accipiters in North America.

-Like the other accipiters we’ve mentioned so far, Northern Goshawks are secretive birds.
-Though they are the most widespread accipiter in the world, they live in large, dense forests and tend to remain out of sight, so finding them is not easy.
 These hawks have mostly gray plumage, with bright red eyes and bold white stripes that give them the appearance of having eyebrows.
 They are often considered to be symbols of strength, and even Attila the Hun had the image of one adorned on his helmet.

 6. Red-Shouldered Hawk